Overview¶

 Load tabular data and fill missing values with configurable strategies (mean, median, or custom).
 Multiple imputation seeds generate diverse candidates.

-2. Scaling & PCA Sweep
+2. Scaling & Projection Sweep

 3. Ball Mapper Graph Construction

-5. Cosmic Graph Assembly
+4. Cosmic Graph Construction

 6. Representative Selection